BernardGreenberg/MuseScorePlugins/README.md

 # MuseScorePlugins
 My QML Plugins for the MuseScore application

 **5/24/2024 — These plugins are not usable with MuseScore ("Studio") Version 4, and I have no plans to make them so.
-MuseScore 3.6 is still available.**
+MuseScore 3.6 is still available.**  Others are welcome to try, but my trials indicate that internal changes in the application require change to the latter of undetermined nature and extent.

 **New 9/21/2021 — I have created a 12 minute instruction video on the articulation plugin:**  https://youtu.be/HXM7WoR2TPk.
 It shows _why_ you should use it, as well.